In this article:

 - Typically, you will want to store backups remotely, which means in a location other than the server where your website is stored.
 That way, if something happens to the server, then you have a backup in a safe location elsewhere to restore from.
-Total Upkeep provides options to store your backup copies on the web server, on your local computer, or at a remote location such as Amazon S3 (Premium only), automatically upload your backups to Google Drive, or a remote FTP/SFTP server.
+Total Upkeep provides options to store your backup copies on the web server, on your local computer, or a remote FTP/SFTP server.
+If you have Total Upkeep Premium , you can store a WordPress backup on Amazon S3 or automatically upload your backup to Google Drive (Premium only).

 Will my backup affect my website?